-If you see charges on credit cards in your name that you did not make or did not give someone permission to make, you need to write the credit card company and tell them.
+If you see charges on your credit cards that you did not make or did not give someone permission to make, you can write the credit card company and tell them.
 This is called disputing the charges.
 The Federal Trade Commission has instructions and a form to help you.
 Under federal law, you don’t have to pay more than $50 for charges you didn’t make or give permission for someone else to make.
 You may be able to dispute the charges online or over the phone.
 Do this within 60 days.
 To protect your rights under federal law, send a letter if the charges aren’t reversed immediately.

-Think about other accounts like telephone, iTunes or cable service that your abuser might have access to.
+Think about other accounts like cell phone, iTunes or cable service that your abuser might have access to.
 Contact those companies and change your access codes.
 In some cases, you may need to close your account and open a new one.